 Wine lovers will enjoy touring Ronda's wineries.
 The town is part of the Andalusian Wine Route, and there are dozens of bodegas to discover here.
 Its hilltop location, along with the hot climate, provide the perfect conditions for grape growing.
 After visiting the main attractions, you can spend a day visiting the local wineries.
 Most offer tours of the premises, as well as tastings with food pairings, or winemaking workshops.
 Some of the best wineries in Ronda include Bodega Joaquin Fernandez, Descalzos Viejos Bodegas and Chinchilla Bodegas.

-- Jardines De Cuenca: Seat near the Puente Nuevo, these gardens provide splendid views over the city's bridges and the El Tajo gorge.
+Jardines De Cuenca: Situated near the Puente Nuevo, these gardens provide splendid views over the city's bridges and the El Tajo gorge.
 It's especially pretty during the spring season with the roses in bloom and at sunset.
 The gardens are named after Cuenca, Ronda's sister city in Spain.